 Satellite Data use case: it is related to the services that will be offered by the EPOS satellite data TCS to the wide range of EPOS users.
 This TCS deal with the processing of the Earth Observation datasets collected by various satellites, including the Sentinels of the Copernicus programme to address several societal challenges.
 Aim of this use case is putting together expertise of ICT experts and platforms operators with advanced knowledge on Earth Observation systems with EGI infrastructure expertise to create an environment where new added value services could be easily developed and integrated in the Satellite Data TCS offer.
 This work is linked to the integration of the Geohazard ESA Thematic Exploitation Platform (TEP) with the EGI FedCloud is currently running under the EGI-Engage task SA1.3.

 After this first year devoted to the analysis work, the EPOS CC is starting now the implementation of the envisaged pilots.
-The main technical issues of each use case have been identified and workplans and roadmaps have been defined.
+The main technical issues of each use case have been identified and work plans and roadmaps have been defined.
 The outcome of the pilots will be the ground basis to depict the outlines of the collaboration between EPOS and EGI in the coming years.

 Introduction